paragraph-xyz/docs/src/pages/docs/nfts.md

 ## Embedded Collectibles

-We integrate with [Highlight.xyz](https://tools.highlight.xyz) so you can create NFTs, embed them in your Paragraph posts, and send them directly to your readers.
-Read the [launch announcement](https://paragraph.xyz/@blog/highlight).
+We integrate with [Highlight.xyz](https://tools.highlight.xyz) so you can create NFTs out of anything, embed them in your Paragraph posts, and let your readers collect.

+Read the [launch announcement](https://paragraph.xyz/@blog/highlight) for motivation behind this feature.

 ### Creating & embedding collectibles